et/clamshell/README.md

 ### Options

+#### Boolean options

-    --no-color - Disables color (but how can you tell the difference between good/bad dependencies???)
+* `--no-color`           - Disables color
-    --disable  - Disables clamshell from running (useful if you use clamshell in some kind of continuous
+* `--disable`            - Disables clamshell from running (useful if you use clamshell in some kind of continuous integration)
-                                                  integration)
-    --verbose  - Prints debugging information.
+* `--verbose`            - Prints debugging information.

-### Configuration
+* `--git_auto_check_out` - Automatically checks out git repositories to their requested state.

+#### String options

+* `--shell=SHELLNAME` - The environment section will generate shell statements for `SHELLNAME`.
+This is required if a shell name is not specified in your environment section.

+#### Settings

-You may also customize `clamshell` to be more useful.
-To do so, set up a file called `settings.yml`.
+All of the above options can be localized to a settings file.
+To do so, set up a file called `settings.yml` and invoke `clamshell` as follows.

-     git_auto_load: true   # Automatically checks out git repos to the requested state.

-To use your configuration file, run `clamshell` as follows:

      % clamshell check Dependencies.list --settings=/path/to/settings.yml